sarkonovich/Alexa-Hue/README.md

 Docker Setup (for OSX, Windows, and Pi 3)

-Install the correct version of [Docker Toolbox](https://www.docker.com/products/docker-toolbox) for your OS.
+For *Windows and OSX*, install the correct version of [Docker Toolbox](https://www.docker.com/products/docker-toolbox) for your OS.

 -- The default installation settings most likely adequate.

 -- Select "Yes" if prompted to install additional drivers.

-If you're installing Docker on a Rapsberry Pi 3, look at the instructions [here](http://blog.hypriot.com/post/run-docker-rpi3-with-wifi/).
+*If you're installing Docker on a Rapsberry Pi 3*, look at the instructions [here](http://blog.hypriot.com/post/run-docker-rpi3-with-wifi/).
 Assuming you've got a copy of Raspbian Jessie running on your Pi, scroll down to the instructions in the **Installing Docker** section.
 That's all you need to worry about.

+Once you've got Docker properly installed:

-Now that Docker is installed, just open the Docker Quickstart Terminal (again, select "Yes" if prompted), and run a command of the following form in the Docker terminal.
+On Windows or OSX, open the Docker Quickstart Terminal (again, select "Yes" if prompted).
+On a Pi 3, open a terminal window in the folder where you unzipped the repo contents.
+Now, run a command of the following form:

 ````bash start.sh <timezone> <win|mac|pi>````